NeosIT/active-directory-integration2/readme.txt

 = 2.1.8 =
 * FIXED: compatibility issues when using the Woffice theme (ADI-659)
-* FIXED: missing email parameter when creating users (GitHub #74 Thanks to nefarius, ADI-615)
+* FIXED: missing email parameter when creating users;  thanks to *nefarius* (#74, ADI-615)
-* FIXED: an issue with the 'Prevent email change' option (https://wordpress.org/support/topic/new-user-creation-error/ Thanks to mlipenk, ADI-670)
+* FIXED: an issue with the 'Prevent email change' option, https://wordpress.org/support/topic/new-user-creation-error/; thanks to *mlipenk* (ADI-670)
-* ADDED: new hook to hide the 'Log in using SSO' option (https://wordpress.org/support/topic/remove-link-log-in-using-sso-on-login-page/ Thanks to vyatcheslav, ADI-672)
+* ADDED: new hook to hide the 'Log in using SSO' option, https://wordpress.org/support/topic/remove-link-log-in-using-sso-on-login-page/; thanks to *vyatcheslav* (ADI-672)
 * FIXED: refactored post authentication logic into separate services (ADI-671, ADI-673)

 = 2.1.7 =
 * FIXED: the hooks auth_before_create_or_update_user and auth_after_create_or_update_user were not registered so the SSO authentication always failed silently (ADI-668)

 = 2.1.6 =
-* FIXED: custom authentication filters were not registered properly (ADI-665) this will fix SSO related issues
+* FIXED: custom authentication filters were not registered properly and this fixes SSO related issues (ADI-665)
 * FIXED: test authentication will now properly check for authorization groups again

 = 2.1.5 =
 * FIXED: replaced all references to the deprecated each-function with foreach (ADI-628)
-* FIXED: authorization groups will now properly prevent users from logging in (ADI-664, https://wordpress.org/support/topic/authorization-groups-not-working/ Thanks to shmew22, GitHub #92 Thanks to pokertour)
+* FIXED: authorization groups will now properly prevent users from logging in, https://wordpress.org/support/topic/authorization-groups-not-working/; thanks to *shmew22*, *pokertour* (ADI-664, #92)
-* FIXED: the menu-visibility options were missing inside the profile-tab (ADI-663, https://wordpress.org/support/topic/menu-items-missing-3/ Thanks to 5tu)
+* FIXED: the menu-visibility options were missing inside the profile-tab, https://wordpress.org/support/topic/menu-items-missing-3/; thanks to *5tu* (ADI-663);
-* ADDED: 2 new filters to allow for custom validation during the authentication process (ADI-657, GitHub #89 Thanks to Destabilizator)
+* ADDED: 2 new filters to allow for custom validation during the authentication process; thanks to *Destabilizator* (ADI-657, #89)

 = 2.1.4 =
 * FIXED: isUserAuthorized() prevented login for users successfully authenticated via SSO at Active Directory due username was passed instead of guid